Openigloo home

 Rent-stabilized 1-bedroom apartments for rent in good cause buildings in Astoria

-Astoria has 1-bedroom and 2-bedroom apartments for rent, with 17 apartments for rent in this scope.
-This page is focused on 1-bedroom units in Astoria, Queens, so it can help renters compare space and price within the neighborhood.
-Astoria’s average building rating is 3.8/5 across 22 rated buildings, with an average tenancy length of 2.2 months based on 55 relisted units and an average rent increase of 0.0% based on 79 relisted units (building-level trends; individual units can differ)
+Astoria has 2-bedrooms and 1-bedrooms among its most common apartment sizes, and this page focuses on 17+ apartments for rent in the neighborhood.
+Astoria's building-level snapshot shows an average rating of 3.8/5 across 22 rated buildings, an average tenancy length of 2.5 months based on 50 relisted units, and an average rent increase of 0.0% based on 79 relisted units (building-level trends; individual units can differ).

 Loading listings…